Tile Numbers of Knot Corner Mosaics: Inequalities Relating Tile and Corner Tile Numbers

-When counting caps, any one tile may contribute to at most one cap.
+where the counting is done so that any one tile may contribute to at most one cap.
 For example, Figure \ref{fig:unknotedge} shows that $\caps(\text{unknot}) = 2$.
-For $L$ unknot-free, caps cannot overlap in a mosaic for $L$ with $t(L)$ nonempty tiles anyway, since if there are two overlapping caps in three tiles of a 2x2 submosaic, no matter what goes in the fourth tile, the number of nonempty tiles can be reduced.
-To see this, check all 11 cases.
+If $L$ has no unlinked, unknotted components, caps cannot overlap in a mosaic in $\mathscr M^L$, since if there are two overlapping caps in three tiles of a 2x2 submosaic, no matter which of the 11 corner tiles goes in the remaining slot, the number of nonempty tiles can be reduced.

 \begin{theorem} For any link $L$, $t_C(L) + \caps(L) \leq t(L)$. \end{theorem}